JonBrodziak/MAS/README.md

 # Metapopulation Assessment System
-A handsome codebase for evaluating metapopulations
+Software for spatial modeling of fish populations.